gatsbyjs/gatsby/docs/blog/2019-11-25-getting-started-with-gatsby-cloud/index.md

 ### We’re prioritizing what we build according to user needs

-From this process of testing prototypes, implementing changes, and testing again, we could answer these questions:
+From this process of testing prototypes, implementing changes, and testing again, we answered these questions:

 - What blocks people from onboarding onto Gatsby Cloud?
 - What creates friction for people onboarding onto Gatsby Cloud?